github/octocatalog-diff/doc/configuration-hiera.md

 - It compiles the catalog, based on the temporary directory, for environment=production
 - It removes the temporary directory

-### Configuring the location of hiera.yaml
+### Configuring the location of global hiera.yaml

-The command line option `--hiera-config PATH` allows you to set the path to hiera.yaml.
+The command line option `--hiera-config PATH` allows you to set the path to the global hiera.yaml.

 You may specify this as either an absolute or a relative path.